 It is also noticeable that, at Tol Pedn, Britain's southwestermost point, and also at the end of the Lizard peninsula, the southernmost point of mainland Britain, there are no greatly significant known ancient sites.
 Tol Pedn is, however, some sort of cliff sanctuary.

-Emptyish areas 2:
+Emptyish areas 2: the northeast

 Around St Ives, westwards along the north coast toward Zennor and southwards from St Ives toward Lelant, there is another significant gap.
 There are cairns on top of Rosewall Hill, above St Ives, but down below it's empty.

 St Ives Head itself (‘the Island’ or Pen Dinas), contains no surviving prehistoric remains, yet a number of significant alignments meet there.
 Its very prominence as a headland with a panoramic view means it must have been a significant site in Penwith.

 St Ives' Head was cleared of ancient remains during the Christian period, though it's plausible that the chapel at the summit is on a meaningful spot, possibly a cairn, and that there was a cliff castle in the area of the coastwatch station.

 Godrevy Head at the other side of St Ives Bay was important in ancient times - like Carn Brea it goes back to the early neolithic, around 4000 BCE - so it figures that St Ives Head is important too.